Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: Simulation Results and Analysis

 The variance convergence of ${R_{nk}^{{\rm{SE}}}}$ verifies the asymptotic convergence of ${S_{nk}}/{I_{nk}}$, and Lemma 4 is then verified given that $S_{nk}$ converges to a deterministic value as $M$ increases.

 In Figs. \ref{fig.5}--\ref{fig.6_2}, Theorems 1 and 2 are verified in the following scenario.
 All intra-LIS interference channels are generated by device-specific spatially correlated Rician fading.
 In Fig. \ref{fig.5}, all inter-LIS interference channels are also generated by that Rician fading, however, in Figs. \ref{fig.6} and \ref{fig.6_2}, those channels are generated entirely from the NLOS path such as spatially correlated Rayleigh fading.
 In both Figs. \ref{fig.5} and \ref{fig.6}, the asymptotic results from Theorem 1 become close to the results of our simulations and these results gradually approach to their performance bounds obtained from Theorem 2, as $M$ increases.
 Moreover, those performance bounds also converge to the limiting values resulting from the intra/inter-LIS interference through the LOS path.
-In Fig. \ref{fig.5}, the performance gap between the results of the single- and multi-LIS is roughly 33 bps/Hz at $M=900$,

-and it is expected to converge to 36 bps/Hz from the bound gap between the two systems, as $M$ increases.
+In Fig. \ref{fig.5}, the performance gap between the results of the single- and multi-LIS is roughly $21.3$ bps/Hz at $M=100$, and it is expected to converge to $24.3$ bps/Hz from the bound gap between the two systems, as $M$ increases.
 This performance gap between the two systems results from pilot contamination and inter-LIS interference generated from the LOS path, as proved in Theorem 2.
 In Fig. \ref{fig.6}, the performance gap between the results of the single- and multi-LIS increases as $K$ increases from $K=20$ to $K=80$ because of the increase in the inter-LIS interference.
 However, the performance gap between the two systems converges to zero even at $K=80$, as $M$ increases, and their bounds achieve an equal performance over the entire range of $M$.
 Since the the pilot contamination and inter-LIS interference generated from the NLOS path become negligible compared to the intra-LIS interference through the LOS path, this results in the performance convergence between the two systems and eventually the multi-LIS system becomes an inter-LIS interference-free environment.